 Chew the medicine carefully before swallowing whether you are taking the tablet or wafers.
 Do not chew wafers in their entirety.

 You dry your hands until you handle the drug while you are taking the rapidly dissolving tablets.
 Put each dose on the tongue, dissolve thoroughly and swallow it with saliva or water.
 This drug does not need to be taken with water.

-Certain medications (bile acid sequestrants such as cholestyramine/colestipol, mineral oil, orlistat) can decrease the absorption of vitamin D. Take your doses of these medications as far as possible from your doses of vitamin D (at least 2 hours apart, longer if possible).
-It may be easiest to take vitamin D at bedtime if you are also taking these other medications.
-Ask your doctor or pharmacist how long you should wait between doses and for help finding a dosing schedule that will work with all your medications.
+Such medicines such as cholestyramine/colestipol, mineral oil, orlistat (bile acid sequestrants) can reduce absorption of vitamin D. Take as far as you can from your doses of vitamin D these drugs (at least 2 hours apart, longer if possible).
+If you take these other medications, it might be easier to take vitamin D at bedtime..
+Ask your physician how long you can wait between doses and help find a dosing schedule to fit with all your medicines.